open-mmlab/mmgeneration/docs/en/migration.md

 bash tools/slurm_train.sh PARTITION JOB_NAME CONFIG WORK_DIR --amp
 ```

-## 4. 数据集
+## 4. Dataset

 MMGeneration redesign data flow and data transforms pipelien based on MMCV 2.x and MMEngine.

 The main differences between 0.x and 1.x are as follow:

 1. Normalization, color space transforms are no longer performed in transforms pipelines, but converted to `data_preprocessor`.
 2. Data is packed to `GenDataSample` by `PackGenInputs` in the last step of transforms pipeline.
-(More about datasample please refers to this tutorial.
-TODO:)
+To know more about datasample please refers to [this tutorial](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/data_element.md).

 Take config for FFHQ-Flip dataset as example: